 - work with parents, motorists and the community at large, to make the trip to school a safe trip for children and youth.

 The Public Health Agency of Canada is one of many organizations committed to promoting active transportation.
-While not an exhaustive list, a number of other organizations addressing this issue include:
+While not an exhaustive list, the following list includes some of the organizations and resources addressing this issue:

 Federal Government Departments and Agencies